-- 1> Press the Copy button. - 2> Select [Copy] or [Move].
-Pressing the Copy/Move/Link button again will also toggle these options. - 3> Press the Select button of the palette you want to copy/move.
-You can select multiple palettes. - 4> Press the empty button where you want it to go. - The Menu Latch button latches the Copy/Move/Link menu, so you can keep copying, moving or linking things without having to keep pressing the Copy button.
-Press Exit to unlatch. - [Retain Layout] or [Bunch Up] is used when copying a group of palettes with empty handles in the group you can either keep the empty handles, or bunch up the used handles together. - When in Copy mode, option [Copy Legends] can be changed to [Don't copy legends] so that the copied palettes are given default legends. - When in Move mode, [Swap Items if Required] will attempt to reposition any existing handles which are in the way of the move.
+- 1> Press <Copy>. - 2> Select [Copy] or [Move].
+Pressing the <Copy> button again will also toggle these options.
+Some consoles have a <Move> button. - 3> Press the Select button of the palette you want to copy/move.
+You can select multiple palettes use the <Thro> and <And> buttons to add more to the selection hold down <And> to keep adding them.. - 4> Press the empty button where you want it to go.

+- The <Menu Latch> button latches the Copy/Move/Link menu, so you can keep copying, moving or linking things without having to keep pressing <Copy>.
+Press <Menu Latch> again to unlatch. - [Retain Layout] or [Bunch Up] is used when copying a group of palettes with empty handles in the group you can either keep the empty handles, or bunch up the used handles together. - When in Copy mode, option [Copy Legends] can be changed to [Don't copy legends] so that the copied palettes are given default legends. - When in Move mode, [Swap Items if Required] will attempt to reposition any existing handles which are in the way of the move.
 This is useful when rearranging buttons on a page which is nearly full.

-5.4.2 Deleting palettes
+6.4.2 DELETING PALETTES

-You can delete a palette entry by pressing the Delete button, then pressing the palette select button to be deleted.
+You can delete a palette entry by pressing <Delete>, then pressing the palette select button to be deleted.
 Press the palette button again to confirm the deletion.
 For palettes stored on physical buttons you can delete a range of palettes in one go by holding down the first one while pressing the last one.